jerryneedell/CircuitPython_RFM/README.rst

 Introduction
 ============

-THIS IS AN EARLY WORK IN PROGRESS - DO NOT ATTEMPT TO  USE
+THIS IS AN EARLY WORK IN PROGRESS - breaking changes may happen at any time.

 .. image:: https://img.shields.io/discord/327254708534116352.svg